owenrumney/squealer/README.md

 #### ignore_extensions

-Ignore extensions have the file types that won't be scanned.
+Ignore extensions that have these file types that won't be scanned.
 Binaries are automatically ignored.

 #### exceptions